sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 **Tag:** ``<demandhint>``

-Specifies hints available to the learner.
+Specifies hints for the learner.

   Children